Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Convergence Analysis

 \begin{theorem} Let Assumption \ref{ass: graph} hold.
-Any fixed-point of DAGP is an optimal and consensus solution of the decentralized constrained optimization problem in \eqref{eq: dec_constrained}, i.e. $\bx^v = \bx^*$ for all $ v \in \calV$, where $\bx^*$ satisfies the sufficient optimality conditions. \end{theorem} \begin{proof} Consider an arbitrary fixed point of the algorithm, that is $\bx_{k+1}^v = \bx^v_k = \bx^v $, $ \bh^v_{k+1} = \bh^v_k = \bh^v $ and $ \bg^v_{k+1} = \bg^v_k = \bg^v$.
-The matrix representation of the DAGP's fixed-point iteration can be written as
+Any fixed-point of DAGP is an optimal and consensus solution of the decentralized constrained optimization problem in \eqref{eq: dec_constrained}, i.e. $\bx^v = \bx^*$ for all $ v \in \calV$, where $\bx^*$ satisfies the sufficient optimality conditions in~\eqref{eq: optimality_cond}. \end{theorem} \begin{proof} Consider an arbitrary fixed-point of the algorithm, that is $\bx_{k+1}^v = \bx^v_k = \bx^v $, $ \bh^v_{k+1} = \bh^v_k = \bh^v $ and $ \bg^v_{k+1} = \bg^v_k = \bg^v$.
+The matrix form of DAGP's fixed-point iteration is: